saikast/Startbucks_Capstone_Project/README.md

 ## File Descriptions

+### Starbucks_capstone_project.ipynb:

-### Starbucks_capstone_project.ipynb: Jupyter notebook containing the data exploration, preprocessing, model training, and evaluation.
+Jupyter notebook containing the data exploration, preprocessing, model training, and evaluation.

-### data/: Directory containing the data for the project.
+### data: Directory containing the data for the project.

 It includes the following files: